IanTeda/old.hugo.ianteda.com/content/blog/2016-02-26-the-idea-value-proposition.md

 title: The Idea Value Proposition
 type: blog
 description: Ideas are easy, cheap even.
 It is the execution that is hard, and because it is hard it is worth millions.
+excerpt: Ideas are easy, cheap even.
+It is the execution that is hard and because it is hard it is worth millions.
+If the execution wasn't hard everyone would be doing it.
+And if everyone was doing it, then it would be worthless and quickly become a race to the bottom.
 date: 2016-02-26
 categories: ["leadership"]
 cover: cover-edison-lab